 With adjustable pillows, you get fully customizable comfort, as you’re able to adjust the contours of the pillow to the natural curves of your head, neck, and shoulders.
 As a result, the quality of your sleep improves dramatically.
-Here we review and compare 3 major brands: MOLECULE vs. DreamCloud vs. My Wholly, listed as per their retail prices in ascending order.
+Here we review and compare 2 major brands: MOLECULE vs. My Wholly.
 Check also our Buying Guide for Adjustable Pillows, at the bottom of this page.